Supplementary Material

 Our experiment demonstrates substantial divergences in model assessment depending on the chosen metric (especially in the case of the scoring rules).

-Additionally, RCLL* appears to better capture both discrimination and calibration.
 In the gbcs dataset, CoxPH achieves the best RCLL, ISBS and C-index scores, yet shows extremely poor calibration (\text{D-calib} \approx 15.7), while RCLL* ranks Kaplan-Meier as the best — possibly reflecting better-calibrated risk estimates.
-This discrepancy becomes even more pronounced in the lung dataset, where CoxPH again yields high RCLL/C-index/ISBS performance despite severe calibration failure (\text{D-calib} \approx 23.5), whereas RCLL* selects RSF instead.
+This discrepancy becomes even more pronounced in the lung dataset, where CoxPH again yields high RCLL/C-index/ISBS performance despite low calibration (\text{D-calib} \approx 23.5), whereas RCLL* selects RSF instead.

 These findings highlight a critical need for further research: not all metrics labeled as “proper” in theory behave equally in practice.